Recipes for Pre-training LLMs with MXFP8

 \section{Introduction}

 Scaling the number of parameters of deep learning models, especially large generative models, has intensified the need for more efficient compute and memory solutions.
-Precision scaling — reducing number of bits to represent a data type — is a successful strategy to improve performance while lowering memory requirements.
-However, precision scaling without sacrificing model accuracy remains a key challenge.
+Reducing the number of bits to represent a data type (sometimes referred to as reducing precision) is a successful strategy to improve performance while lowering memory requirements.
+However, maintaining model accuracy while reducing precision remains a key challenge.

-Microscaling (\texttt{MX}) formats, developed in the Open Compute Project (OCP)~\cite{ocp}, aims to offer a standardized approach to low-precision representation.
-By combining narrow floating-point types with fine-grained scaling factors, \texttt{MX}-formats aim to deliver a balance of dynamic range, precision, and hardware efficiency.
-OCP~\cite{ocp} and research works like~\cite{rouhani2023microscalingdataformatsdeep,rouhani2023sharedmicroexponentslittleshifting,dai2021vsquantpervectorscaledquantization} have shown a fine-grained scaling approach to be an effective strategy compared to granular (e.g., per-tensor) scaling approaches, especially in sub-8-bit pre-training regimes.
+Microscaling (\texttt{MX}) formats, specified by an Open Compute Project working group (OCP)~\cite{ocp}, combine narrow floating-point types with fine-grained scaling factors to deliver a balance of dynamic range, precision, and hardware efficiency.
+OCP v1.0 specification~\cite{ocp} and research works like~\cite{rouhani2023microscalingdataformatsdeep,rouhani2023sharedmicroexponentslittleshifting,dai2021vsquantpervectorscaledquantization} have shown a fine-grained scaling approach to be an effective strategy compared to granular (e.g., per-tensor) scaling approaches, especially in sub-8-bit pre-training regimes.

 NVIDIA's latest GPU generation, Blackwell~\cite{blackwell}, adds native \texttt{MX} data type support to Tensor Cores.
 Blackwell supports \texttt{MX} data for 8-bit (\texttt{MXFP8}), 6-bit (\texttt{MXFP6}) and 4-bit (\texttt{MXFP4}) floating-point types.
-This paper primarily focuses on \texttt{MXFP8} and provides an in-depth analysis of pre-training large language models (LLMs).
-It details the conversion process from high precision formats to the quantized \texttt{MXFP8} format, including rounding modes for data and scaling factors.
-These insights aim to guide the efficient and accurate pre-training of LLMs using \texttt{MXFP8}.

-Notably, we observe that the rounding mode suggested in OCP~\cite{ocp} for scale factor computation causes \texttt{MXFP8} pre-training to differ from a \texttt{BF16} baseline.
-We propose a modification to this scale factor rounding where we round-to-infinity instead of rounding-down, and demonstrate that this adjustment enables \texttt{MXFP8} pre-training to match \texttt{BF16} pre-training accuracy.
+This paper focuses on \texttt{MXFP8} pre-training of large language models (LLMs), demonstrating two key factors needed for successful pre-training (no accuracy degradation compared to \texttt{BF16} sessions): \begin{itemize} \item First, \texttt{MXFP8-E4M3} datatype should be used for all tensor types, including activation gradients. \item Second, careful consideration of rounding is needed when converting from high-precision formats to \texttt{MXFP8}, resulting in an algorithm different from the one suggested in OCP v1.0 specification. \end{itemize}